HIGHLY SENSITIVE PEOPLE TEND TO BE....

 Those who are Highly Sensitive tend to process information much more deeply.
-They have high levels of self-awareness and enhanced perception of the world around them.
-This depth of processing includes things like having a deeply ingrained memory of events, and seeing what is beyond the mind’s eye.
-Research has shown that those who are highly sensitive are deep thinkers, interested in spiritual idea and are also highly likely to engage in meaningful work (Aron & Aron, 1997)
+They have high levels of self-awareness and an enhanced perception of the world around them.
+This depth of processing includes things like having a deeply ingrained memory of events and seeing what is beyond the mind’s eye.
+Research has shown that those who are highly sensitive are deep thinkers, interested in spiritual ideas and are also highly likely to engage in meaningful work (Aron & Aron, 1997)

 Emotional Reactivity and Empathy

 Research has shown that HSP have more mirror neurons which are responsible for empathy, and there is also more activity in the areas of the brain that handle emotions.
 HSP feel their emotions more intensely, and this can be overwhelming at times.
 It has been shown that HSPs are deeply impacted by the arts, nature and connection with others – their brain registers these experiences with greater reward and emotions.